Nexuist/Pythabot/readme.txt

 added a trigger: Whenever anyone says "hi", the hi function gets executed.
 It doesn't have to be "hi", though - it works with "bye","die","lol" or anything else.
-Lets go over permissions in more details.
+Let's go over permissions in more details.

 Permissions
 ===========
 Permissions are what define user groups for the bot.
 There are 3 user groups:

 	+ Owner - This is only one person who can